UtrechtUniversity/researchcloud-items/doc/playbooks/keycloak.md

 Requests are forwarded by nginx (reverse proxy) to an application server running Keycloak.

-Keycloak admins are required to login to the Linux server on `https://<hostanme>/` and access Keycloak via the desktop menu.
+Keycloak admins are required to login to the Linux server on `https://<hostname>/` where they access Keycloak via the desktop menu.

 ## Variables